Gynecomastia , what is it?

 - Physical examination

 - Other scans like MRI of the breast area

 Types of surgery for gynecomastia we offer here at Rattinan Medical Center :

-- Liposution – Fat removal surgery, this technique removes only the fatty tissue not the breast glandular tissue.
+- Liposuction and Breast tissue removal – Fat removal surgery, this technique removes only the fatty tissue not the breast glandular tissue.
 Can be done together with Mastectomy.

-- Mastectomy – Surgical removal of breast tissue, the small curved incision is around the areola.
+- Mastectomy – Surgical removal of entire male breast tissue, the small curved incision is around the areola.
 New nipple will be created using nipple graft.
 This is for severe case of gynecomastia, or grading above three or more for better contour.

 Gynecomastia Surgery Risks